affixalex/crowdcrunch/README.md

 ### Istio

 Istio is, in a word, awesome.
-The service mesh is a vital component of a modern microservice stack, and Istio is rapidly becoming the de facto standard.
+The service mesh is a vital component of a modern microservice stack and Istio is rapidly becoming the de facto standard.
 A great many problems are solved out of the box, leaving us to focus on our own problems.
 It just so happens that the problem here, the service mesh, is hugely impactful and crucial to implementing a distributed system and managing the